-- Disaggregation of households assisted for year ending 30 June 2013 into households that received transfers of assistance in the 2012-13 collection year and those that had monies outstanding on repayable assistance provided in a previous financial year as at 1/7/2012. - Change of labels for HP3-HP7.
+- Introduction of a data validator (see section 5) - Introduction of a data quality information form (see section 4) - A change of labels for HP4-HP8.
 These outputs previously listed the total number of households assisted by regional breakdown.
 These outputs are now listed as reporting the total number of instances of assistance provided by regional breakdown.
-This change does not reflect a change in the underlying methodology used to calculate these outputs, but rather the new label better reflects the methodology used to calculate these figures.
+This change does not reflect a change in the underlying methodology used to calculate these outputs, but rather the new label better reflects the methodology used to calculate these figures (see section 4).